 The Alabaster box idea began during Elizabeth Vennum's dozen years of service on the Nazarene Missions International Global Council.
-In the late 1940's, the Church of the Nazarene was experiencing a crunch in mission funding.
+In the late 1940s, the Church of the Nazarene experienced a crunch in mission funding.
 At the 1949 meeting of what is now the General NMI Council, Elizabeth was asked to come up with a promotional idea that could raise funding for land purchases and building construction needs in Nazarene mission areas.
 As she rode the train home to Florida from that council meeting in Kansas City, Vennum said the Lord gave her the details for the Alabaster offering.
-"And the rest is now history," said Nina Gunter, former general NMI director.
+"And the rest is now history," said the former General NMI director Nina Gunter.

 The offering promotion was based on the story of the woman pouring perfume on Jesus from a container carved from soft alabaster stone.
 Building on that Biblical story, Mrs. Vennum decided to ask Nazarene women to put off buying that new perfume for themselves or postpone getting a new dress and to give that money to world missions instead (in sort of the same way that the woman gave her bottle of perfume to Jesus).

 Mrs. Vennum promoted her offering idea with the slogan: "Give up a want to meet a need."
-Since its inception, that semi-annual Alabaster offering (in February and September) has generated more than $100 million dollars for land purchase and construction at thousands of sites throughout the world.
+Since its inception, that semi-annual Alabaster offering (in February and September) has generated more than $100 million for land purchase and construction at thousands of sites worldwide.

 Without public fanfare, Mrs. Vennum also encouraged and financed the education of national pastors and evangelists in several Third World countries.
-She also personally mentored numerous young preachers and Christian lay leaders in the U.S.A.
+In addition, she personally mentored numerous young preachers and Christian lay leaders in the U.S.A.